A Dictionary of Canadianisms on Historical Principles: History

-The result was a ground-breaking dictionary in several ways: the DCHP-1 was the first scholarly historical dictionary of a variety of English other than British English (Oxford English Dictionary) or American English (Dictionary of American English and A Dictionary of Americanisms), the two dominant varieties of English throughout the 20th century.

 In 2006, after almost 40 years of existence without any updates, work on a new edition was started.
 Nelson Education Ltd., which had acquired Gage Ltd. and with it the rights to the DCHP-1 had been actively seeking collaborators in academia to produce a new edition of the DCHP-1.
-This project, DCHP-2, was proposed at a conference on Canadian English in January 2005, and formally commenced at the University of British Columbia's Department of English in August 2006, after a year of preparatory work.
-Since 2009, DCHP-2 has had no association with Nelson Ltd. or any other publisher and had been a purely academic project.
+This project, DCHP-2, was proposed at a conference on Canadian English in January 2005.

 Completed in 2011 after automatic scanning and manual proofreading by a team at UBC, DCHP-1 was republished in open access as of 2013, thanks to Nelson Ltd. (Dollinger et al. 2013), and is available as a free website, DCHP-1 Online.

 The second edition was edited by Stefan Dollinger (editor-in-chief) and Margery Fee (associate editor) and includes features not part of the first edition: a six-way classification system for Canadianisms, the Dictionary Editing Tool, and the Bank of Canadian English (BCE), a quotation database.
-DCHP-2 was published in 2017 as an academic project by the University of British Columbia, and is only available as a free-access online dictionary.